 8 REITs/Crowdfunding Real Estate

-REITs stands for Real Estate Investment Trust.
+REIT stands for Real Estate Investment Trust.
 This means that a company acquires and manages real estate on behalf of investors.
 From the income they get, REITs are obliged to give at least 90% to shareholders.
 That must be done to avoid being taxed as a partnership (no corporate tax needed) .
 REITs investors are then able to diversify their investments in real estate instead of buying one single property.
-Owning and managing one property is expensive, lacks diversification and is time consuming to manage it directly.
+Owning and managing one property is expensive, lacks diversification, and is time-consuming to manage directly.
 REITs let investors avoid all that.

 It is also possible to use ETFs that contain REITs.
 This allows bigger diversification.
 One mutual fund is Vanguard Real Estate Index Fund (VGSLX).